-You can create calculated metrics and attributes to use in your query or in other calculated elements.
-These calculated elements are created using a unique formula language in the Formula writing window.
+You can create custom metrics and attributes to use in your query or other calculated elements.
+You create these elements in the formula editor.

-When writing formulas, the formula engine will suggest auto-complete matches to what you are typing.
-Everything entered in the Formula Editor is color-coded.
+As you write formulas, the formula editor suggests auto-complete matches to what you are typing.
+Everything entered in the formula editor is color-coded.

 If your formula is incorrect, an error icon () will appear next to the line containing the error.
 Information describing the error will appear at the top of the box.

 In Explore, you can add attributes and metrics to your formula.
 Unlike result manipulations, these elements do not need to be currently added to your query, and can include calculated metrics and attributes.

 - Select a metric or attribute from the drop-down list.

 The Fields drop-down list is useful for viewing all the available elements in a dataset.
 For datasets with many metrics and attributes, you can use the search bar or Explore's auto-complete.